 Questions for Class Discussion

 1. Explore the post-WWII development of “Big Science” and “Big Technology.”
 How did these developments reflect the legacy of the Manhattan Project?
-What role did the Cold War play in the growth of “Big Science” and “Big Technology?”
+What role did the Cold War play in the growth of “Big Science” and “Big Technology”?

 2. Explore how “Big Science” and “Big Technology” have affected the American economy as well as the American standard of living since World War II?